Share this article:

 • Provide enhanced career perspectives in both the academic and non-academic sectors through international, interdisciplinary and inter-sectoral mobility combined with an innovation-oriented mindset.

-2. Industrial Doctorate (DN-ID) – In this type of doctoral program, and in addition to the core components of MSCA DN, doctoral candidates are jointly supervised by academic and non-academic organisations.
+2. Industrial Doctorate (DN-ID) – In this modality, in addition to the core components of MSCA DN, doctoral candidates are jointly supervised by academic and non-academic organisations.
 It is important to note that one of these organisations must be entitled to award a doctoral degree.
 Through the involvement of both sectors in the training process, excellent researchers can acquire skills and competencies that better fit the needs of the public and private sectors.
 Of course, projects of this type should still comply with all the unique features of MSCA DN, as mentioned further below.
 Doctoral candidates participating in this program must spend at least 50% of their time in the non-academic sector.

 The components of the MSCA Doctoral Networks (DN)